SoumitroV/Design-and-Simulation-of-a-Gilbert-Cell-based-Mixer-on-CMOS-28nm-Technology/README.md

 Fig 10.
 DC transfer curves of the mixer
 </p>

-Finally Fig 10. presents the DC transfer curves of the designed mixer.
-The mixer lacks linearity expecially for higher voltage levels of RF signal, this is evident from the unevenly spaced transfer curves which bunch up for higher RF voltage.
+Finally, Fig 10. presents the DC transfer curves of the designed mixer.
+The mixer lacks linearity especially for higher voltage levels of RF signal, this is evident from the unevenly spaced transfer curves which bunch up for higher RF voltage.

 ## Performance Comparison